Christians Need To Be Evangelized, Too

 Evangelize your congregation.
 And be encouraged.
 There are lot of voices bewailing the state of evangelism and wanting to use all kinds of techniques and approaches other than the regular, faithful preaching of God’s word.
 But pastor, if you are faithfully preaching God’s word you are faithfully fulfilling your ministry and evangelizing your mission field.

 Third, “Come and See!” is an appropriate and welcome evangelistic message.
 Not all should teach says James 3:1.
 That means that not all should teach God’s word, i.e. evangelize.
 When Jesus ascended he appointed some, not all, to the offices of apostles-teachers.
 He gave some, not all, the gifts of teaching the word (1 Corinthians 12:28-31).
 Not all are called to this ministry and not all should be gospeling.
 Not all are evangelists.
 All throughout scripture those who are called and commissioned (Presbyterians call this ordination) are the ones primarily sharing the gospel.
-This begins with Jesus himself in his anointing being annointed to eungelizo (Luke 4:18) which continues on in his commissioning the apostles to eungelizo (Luke 9:1-2, 6; Matthew 28:18-20).
-Acts is full of descriptions (8:14, 9:30, 13:3, 15:3, etc.) of people being sent to minister, something repeated by Paul in Romans 10:14-16 about gospel ministry in general and, as previously mentioned, of himself in Ephesians 3:7.
+This begins with Jesus himself in being anointed to eungelizo (Luke 4:18) which continues on in his commissioning the apostles to eungelizo (Luke 9:1-2, 6; Matthew 28:18-20).
+Acts is full of descriptions (8:14, 9:30, 13:3, 15:3, etc.) of people being sent to minister, something repeated by Paul in Romans 10:14-16 on gospel ministry in general and, as previously mentioned, of himself in Ephesians 3:7.
 This is how the ministries of the evangelists Timothy (2 Timothy 4:4) and Titus (2 Corinthians 8:16-19) are initiated.

 How does the church as a whole participate in this calling?
 Heidelberg Catechism 32 says “By faith I am a member of Christ and so I share in his anointing.
 I am anointed to confess his name, to present myself to him as a living sacrifice of thanks.”
 Westminster Confession of Faith 25.5 says that gospel is to be embraced in the church.
 Confessing and embracing the gospel, and presenting yourself with thanksgiving, is the calling of every Christian.
 This is no small thing.